charlesduan/osp/README.md

 ## How to Use This Distribution

-*Open Source Property* is a ``modular'' textbook, in that chapters are provided as somewhat independent units that others, called **compilers** in this documentation, can arrange into a textbook or other material.
+*Open Source Property* is a "modular" textbook, in that chapters are provided as somewhat independent units that others, called **compilers** in this documentation, can arrange into a textbook or other material.
 Others, called **editors** in this documentation, may wish to contribute their own modules, or